 I had it on my list for this week to perfect my biscuit recipe, so when I woke up Wednesday morning to the sound of falling rain, I knew it was the day to do it.
 Living in San Francisco, it wouldn’t make sense to wait for a snow day.

-- In a large mixing bowl, combine the almond flour, arrowroot, salt and baking soda.
-Combine with a whisk.
+- In a large mixing bowl, whisk to combine the almond flour, arrowroot, salt and baking soda.

 - In a small bowl, whisk together the honey and eggs.

 - Gently mix into the dry ingredients, but try not to over mix.
 You want it just to come together.